bhauman/rebel-readline/README.md

 This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
-In this case you can just use a `local-clojure` or a `simple` service.
+In this case you can just use a `clojure.service.local` or a `clojure.service.simple` service.
 If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work just fine.

 ## Keybindings